 5. _______'s Pikachu

-This Pikachu belongs to.. you!
-An older card, the blank space lets players write their name and claim ownership.
-One day of the year, this card would become lethal thanks to. .
+This Pikachu belongs to you!
+This is an older card, and the blank space lets players write their name and claim ownership.
+One day of the year, this card would become lethal thanks to . . .

 - Birthday Surprise (2 Energy) Blasts for 30 damage.
 If it's your birthday, you flip a coin.
 Heads adds another 50, netting a whopping 80 total!

-At the time, 80 damage for two Energy was monstrous.
-However, with no easy way to check whether players were honest about the date of their birthday, this card was understandably forbidden.
+At the time, 80 damage for two energy was monstrous.
+However, with no easy way to check whether players were honest about the date of their birthday, this card was soon rendered forbidden in official play.

 4. Mario Pikachu

-A more modern card, this Pikachu can hold its own thanks to high attack and respectable HP.
+A more modern card, this Pikachu can hold its own thanks to high attack, respectable HP, and a damaging move that accepts energy of any element.
 A Luigi version also exists.

 3. Pikachu, Jigglypuff, and Clefairy

 Don't worry, I'll translate the text in a sec.
-This card is a combination of three Pokemon and is Normal-typed unlike most Pikachu cards.
+This card is a combination of three Pokémon and is unique among Pikachu cards for being Normal-typed.
 It brandishes a fascinating technique:

 Sadly, this trio must stick to casual play.